aksommerville/sevensauces/README.md

 ## TODO

 - [ ] Arrow should stop at solid tiles and disappear into water -- both very important for stone
-- [ ] Freshen tree and trap tiles.
-Lots are missing, and we have a bunch with no item anymore.
-And all look bad.
 - [ ] Sort sprites before render
 - [ ] Doors
-- [ ] Money
+- [x] Money
-- [ ] Earn money each day, say $1/customer?
+- [x] Earn money each day, say $1/customer?
 - [ ] Transient entities: Vegetables, animals, stones...
-- [ ] Shops: Add a stationer, in addition to the ones from 20241217
+- [x] Shops: Add a stationer, in addition to the ones from 20241217
 - [ ] Condensery
 - [ ] Kitchen: Decorative stew content: Show the selected items bobbing and drifting.
 And random bubbles, etc.
 - [ ] Kitchen: Advice.